- 45 Hour Hold

 For Undergraduate Credit

-An undergraduate student with a cumulative grade point average of 3.0 or higher may enroll in graduate courses and apply the credits earned to an undergraduate degree after obtaining approval from the student’s advisor, the instructor, the Graduate Advisor of Record, and the Dean of the college in which the course is offered.
-Approval forms are available in the deans’ offices, the Enrollment Services Center, and on the Office of the Registrar Web site at http://utsa.edu/registrar/.
+An undergraduate student with a cumulative grade point average of 3.0 or higher may enroll in a graduate course and apply the credits earned to an undergraduate degree after obtaining approval from the student’s academic advisor, the instructor of the course, and the chair of the department offering the course.
+Approval forms are available on the Office of the Registrar Web site.
 All approvals must be obtained and the form filed by the time of registration.
 Students are encouraged to begin collecting the appropriate authorizations before the start of the registration period.

 For Graduate Credit